Twentsvn/chip-8-emulator/readme.md

 ### NOTE
 Our program runs the instructions a chip8 (no such hardware exist its just an interpreted programming language) would have run if provided to its cpu.
-I have tried SDL for rendering and sound could hav also used just CLI for display but that would have nothing new.
+I have tried SDL for rendering and sound could have also used just CLI for display but that would have nothing new.